-Steak Frites with Cabernet Thyme Gravy – a French bistro comfort food classic, elevated by an incredibly flavourful gravy.
+Steak Frites with Cabernet Thyme Gravy.
+A French bistro comfort food classic, elevated by an incredibly flavourful gravy.
 Tips for perfect frites, too.
+This year we’ve made this the centrepiece of our Valentines Day Dinner Menu for Two.

 Happy Valentine’s Day!
 Please check out the other two courses in our Valentine’s Day Dinner Menu: